-Supplementary Material 1
+Additional file 1: Reports the results of four trials of clinical HT

 The clinical results of a phase I trial of the treatment of malignant brain tumours with scanning HT, generated by the device described in [65] with methods reported in [89] is discussed in the Guthkelch et al. paper [70].
 The hyperthermia was administered weekly with EBRT given 5 times a week to 15 recurrent patients with craniotomy and multiple thermal sensors inserted into the brain.
 The target temperature was 42.5 °C at the tumour boundary, while the internal maximum temperature was not allowed to exceed 46 °C. The scanning was modeled on concentric octagons in each plane to cover a tumor volume up 5 x 4 x 4 cm at a depth not exceeding 6 cm below the Dura level.
 The protocol contemplated a time escalation of 30, 45 and 60 mins.
 Technical problems and toxicities hampered the trial due, in particular to the initial patient status, clinical problems related to the insertion of a catheter with sensors, surgical use of unsuitable Dural substitutes, tumour location in the temporal lobe and high perfusion lesions.
 However all 5 autopsied patients showed clear evidence of treatment-induced necrosis of their tumours.